mpytlik-intel/edge-microvisor-toolkit/docs/developer-guide/get-started/emt-building-howto.md

    - Initial package
    ```

-3. Create the simple script and make it executable.
+3. Create a launch script and make it executable.

    ```bash
    mkdir -p ./helloworld-1.0